superfly/docs/reference/fly-launch.html.md

 * the first deployment

-The language-specific launchers built into flyctl via `fly launch` perform different tasks as needed, but in broad strokes, here are the things that generally happen between writing your source code and it going live on Fly.io, whether this happens through `fly launch` or through a more manual process you might begin with `fly apps create`.
+The language-specific launchers built into flyctl via `fly launch` perform different tasks as needed, but in broad strokes, here are the things that generally happen between writing your source code and it going live on Fly.io, whether this happens through Fly Launch or through a more manual process you might begin with `fly apps create`.

 ## New App Creation